Malachov/predictit/README.md

 # predictit
 Library/framework for making predictions.
-Choose best of 20 models (ARIMA, regressions, LSTM...) from libraries like statsmodels, sci-kit, tensorflow and some own models.
-Library also automatically preprocess data and chose optimal parameters of predictions.
+Choose best of 20 models (ARIMA, regressions, LSTM...) from libraries like statsmodels, scikit-learn, tensorflow and some own models.
+There are hundreds of customizable options (it's not necessary of course) as well as some config presets.

+Library contain model hyperparameters optimization as well as option variable optimization.
+That means, that library can find optimal preprocessing (smoothing, dropping non correlated columns, standardization) and on top of that it can find optimal models inner parameters such as number of neuron layers.

 ## Output
 Most common output is plotly interactive graph, numpy array of results or deploying to database.